 - MIT AppInventor:

 - Teach your students

 - Setting up your classroom for teaching App Inventor 2

 - Teaching an app inventor course

 - Hello Codi! (app example)

 - The MIT App Inventor library: documentation & support

 - MIT App Inventor tutorials

 - MIT App Inventor Beginner videos

 - MIT App Inventor Nooc

-- Block-Programming:

-- Block-based Programming in Computer Science Education
+- Programming principles:

-- Block coding 101
+- Article about programming for kids

-3 NOOC are "nano" learning experiences that are specific, targeted to a certain skill and or competency, and can be disseminated in smaller, isolated ways.
+&lt;sup>3 NOOC are "nano" learning experiences that are specific, targeted to a certain skill and or competency, and can be disseminated in smaller, isolated ways.

-4 Genially is the world-leader in interactive visual communication using low/no-code.
+&lt;sup>4 Genially is the world-leader in interactive visual communication using low/no-code.
 It is an all-in-one online tool to create stunning presentations, interactive images, infographics, gamification, quizzes, breakouts, portfolios, etc. and enrich them with interactivity and animation effects in seconds.

-5 The majority will be included in the developed DER.
+&lt;sup>5 The majority will be included in the developed DER.